 Jack Kuenzie is Senior Reporter for WIS News.
 He joined the station in July, 1984.

-With more than 35 years in broadcast journalism, Jack is one of the most experienced reporters in the southeast.
-He began his career at KFMP radio in Cape Girardeau, Missouri as news director after graduating from the prestigious broadcast journalism program at the University of Missouri.
+With more than 40 years in broadcast journalism, Jack is one of the most experienced reporters in the southeast.
+He began his professional career at KFMP radio in Cape Girardeau, Missouri as news director after graduating from the prestigious broadcast journalism program at the University of Missouri.

-In 1977, Jack moved from KFMP to work as state government and political reporter, anchor, and producer for WHO Radio in Des Moines, Iowa.
+In 1977, Jack moved from KFMP to work as state government and political reporter, anchor, and producer for clear channel WHO Radio in Des Moines, Iowa.

 In 1982, he made the switch to full-time television news, joining WSJV-TV in South Bend, Indiana, where he worked as a reporter and anchor.
 He left WSJV in 1984 to come to Columbia and WIS.